The normal proxy URL shape

 });

-If hostname contains part of the password, the credentials were not encoded.
-If port is empty, the URL is missing the last separator or IPv6 brackets.
+The output tells you exactly what went wrong.
+If hostname has swallowed part of the password, the credentials were not encoded.
+If port comes back empty, the line is missing its last separator or, on IPv6, its brackets.

 Connection string checklist